 Watch it here on Netflix

 If you’re a fan of the Netflix Hallmark movies or a very cheesy rom-com then this is a must-see.
 Otherwise, avoid.
 I’ll put my hands up and say I’ve no problem with a thoroughly foreseeable love story, and when there’s food involved, I’m ready to tuck into a feast of cliches.
-Set in an overly stereotyped depiction of Toronto's Little Italy, Emma Roberts and Hayden Christian star as two young lovers from warring pizza families try to hide their burgeoning affair.
+Set in an overly stereotyped depiction of Toronto's Little Italy, Emma Roberts and Hayden Christian star as two young lovers from warring pizza families who try to hide their burgeoning affair.
 There are kitchen montages galore and busy restaurant scenes as the families feud and the lovers break up and makeup.
 Predictable perfection, with pizza thrown in.

 Salt, Fat, Acid, Heat